-(a) A full sister or full brother in the Sixth Form, whether or not resident in the same household.
+(a) A full sister or full brother, whether or not resident in the same household.

 (b) Another child normally resident for the majority of term time in the same household, to whom an adult in the household has parental responsibility as defined in the Children Act 1989.